The overarching responsibility of the marketer is to persuade the audience of one thing: why they should choose your company instead of another.

 Customer experience can be the key differentiator among close competitors, and with its ever-expanding reach, marketing is the perfect repository of customer knowledge.

-Marketing needs to know the most about customers because they control the most interactions with the audience (click to tweet).
 The better researched those interactions, the higher the chance of success.

 Use Direct Quotes